darkraise/ddns-updater/README.md

 ### Using Pre-built Docker Image

 The easiest way to get started is using a pre-built image.
-Images are available from both GitHub Container Registry (public) and Vultr Container Registry:
+Images are available from GitHub Container Registry (public)

-**Option 1: GitHub Container Registry (Recommended - Public)**
 ```bash
 # Copy the example environment file
 cp .env.example .env